ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

 Filling in the Panel
 --------------------
 We're going to update our panel with some very basic ROS/QT interaction.
+What we will do, roughly, is access the ROS node from within RViz that can both subscribe and publish to ROS topics.
+We will use our subscriber to monitor an ``/input`` topic within ROS and display the published ``String`` values in the widget.
+We use our publisher to map button presses within RViz to messages published on a ROS topic named ``/output`` .

 Updated Header File
 ^^^^^^^^^^^^^^^^^^^